Fiscal Year 2013 Report on the Paul Coverdell Forensic Science Improvement Grants Program

 On March 18, 2013, NIJ released the solicitation seeking applications for funding under the Fiscal Year (FY) 2013 Paul Coverdell Forensic Science Improvement Grants Program.
 NIJ received 196 applications; 29 states applied for base funding and 25 states applied for a combination of base and competitive funding.
 The remaining 143 applications were received from units of local government for competitive funding.
 Twenty-six applications were denied due to various circumstances such as duplicate applications, failure to meet basic minimum requirements and non-responsiveness to solicitation criteria.

 NIJ made 70 awards totaling $9,687,157; 50 states received base awards, 4 states received a combination of base and competitive awards, and 16 units of local government received competitive awards.
-A table listing the FY 2013 Coverdell awards is enclosed.
-The table includes base and competitive funding amounts and a short description of the purpose of each award.

 In its administration of the Coverdell Program since 2002, NIJ monitors each award to ensure compliance with federal statutes, regulations, and policies to ensure that federal funds are used appropriately.
 This monitoring includes diligent review of Coverdell grantees’ budgets to ensure they are in accord with the work promised in the grant application and consistent with Coverdell Program statutory and policy requirements.